octopize/avatar-paper/README.md

 |
 └─── dimension
         |
-        | Multidimensionnal function such as PCA, MCA or FAMD
+        | Multidimensionnal functions such as PCA, MCA or FAMD
         |
 |
 └─── metrics